r-rocha/jsPsych-in-Qualtrics/mkdocs/hello-world.md

 ## Second transformation: `qualtrics.js`

-The `qualtrics.js` file in this repository contains several changes from `experiment-with-display-element.html` and can be put into Qualtrics.

-Let's look at each change.

-### Change 1: The Question JavaScript skeleton

-You need to add your experiment codes to the skeleton provided by Qualtrics Question JavaScript Editor.
+To make your jsPsych experiment work in Qualtrics, you need to add your code to the below skeleton provided by Qualtrics Question JavaScript Editor.
 For details, see the [Add JavaScript help page](https://www.qualtrics.com/support/survey-platform/survey-module/question-options/add-javascript/).

 ```js
 Qualtrics.SurveyEngine.addOnload(function()